top of page

 But before we get to the math, we have to talk about the plumbing.

-The most common question civilians ask about life on a submarine is usually the one they are too polite to say out loud.
-Let's get it out of the way.
+The most common question civilians ask is the one they are usually too polite to say out loud.

-When sewage hits you at high velocity, your first instinct is to open your mouth to scream.
+When sewage hits you at high velocity, your first instinct is to scream.
 That is the exact opposite of what you want to do.
-We sometimes called these sailors "Shitscreen," a nickname that stuck for the rest of the deployment.
+We called these sailors "Shitscreen," a nickname that invariably stuck for the rest of the deployment.

 The Happiness Factor: How We Stay Sane

 Once you survive the plumbing, the next challenge is your own mind.
-People ask if submariners go crazy.
+People ask if submariners go crazy from the isolation.
 We don't, because we turn morale into math.

 Survival isn't just about grit; it's about calculating leverage.
 Onboard, we didn't just count days; we calculated the ratio of future suffering to future reward.

-The formula is simple: Happiness Factor = Days of Leave / Days Left on Mission
+The Formula: Happiness Factor = Days of Leave Approved / Days Left on Mission

 Let's say I have 20 days of watchstanding left and only 5 days of leave approved.
 That’s a happiness factor of 0.25.
 That is misery.
 The "cost" of the mission outweighs the reward.